Working with wool . . . .

 • Consistent thickness, smooth finish, zero fraying.

-• Low price, so you can stock up on colors.
+• Low price, so you can stock up on colors, but less available than the blends.

 • Gives a perfect applique edge.
 I love it for applique.